slamice/wri/hipsters/chapter02.md

 "Unless you wanted to continue to work here."
 He paused but not long enough for it to be a legitimate, and then laughed at his remark and sidled off as just kidding as he headed to his office, one of the few of us who had an office.

+I dug into work almost as seriously as I dug into my chips.
+It didn't behave and needed wrangling.